Zarahi93/Zarahi93/README.md

 - 🌱 I’m currently learning REACT
 - 😄 Pronouns: She/Her

+I have worked on the following projects:

+- **Cipher:** I developed a web page that allows users to encrypt and decrypt text using the Cesar cipher method.

+- **Data Lover (Studio Ghibli):** Together with another collaborator, we created a web page that allows the user to view the films of Studio Ghibli with their respective title, year of release, director, producers, and a small summary of every movie.
+The user is able to filter, sort, search and display movie statistics.

+- **Red Social (ANIMAL PAWNET):** Together with two collaborators, we created a social network that allows users to post about animals that are up for adoption and/or whether they are interested in adopting.
+Users can register, log in, post, edit, and delete posts.
+In addition to that you can like the publications and see how many likes each post has.

+- **MD Links:** I created a tool using Node.js, which reads and parses Markdown files, checks the links they contain, and reports if the links work or not.

+- **Lab Notes:** I created a web application using REACT, based on a prototype created with Figma, that allows the users to create an account, log in, log out, create notes and view them on screen.

 ## 💼  Skills

 <code><img height="45" src="https://img.icons8.com/external-tal-revivo-color-tal-revivo/24/null/external-react-a-javascript-library-for-building-user-interfaces-logo-color-tal-revivo.png"></code>  <code><img height="45" src="https://img.icons8.com/color/48/000000/javascript.png"></code>  <code><img height="45" src="https://mirayhazlo.com/wp-content/uploads/2018/09/Html5_dise%C3%B1o_web-1.png"></code>  <code><img height="45" src="https://cdn.pixabay.com/photo/2017/08/05/11/16/logo-2582747_1280.png"></code>